Dog handler and trainer | Royal Army Veterinary Corps (RAVC)

 What I do

-What I do: I’m a dog handler/trainer with the British Army in the Royal Army Veterinary Corps as a dog handler/trainer.
+I’m a dog handler and trainer with the Royal Army Veterinary Corps (RAVC).
 I’ve spent the last few years travelling to places like Afghanistan helping to search vehicles for arms and explosives as well as America and Lebanon.
-Like every soldier, I completed 14 weeks of a basic training before beginning my education as a dog handler.
-Since then, I’ve been to Afghanistan’s Camp Bastion, Lashkar Gah and Sangin as a vehicle search dog handler as well as on the other side of the Atlantic learning how to handle role-specific search dogs which were being used in war zones.
+I’ve found myself in Camp Bastion, Lashkar Gah and Sangin as well as on the other side of the Atlantic learning how to handle role-specific search dogs which were being used in war zones.
 I currently train RAVC soldiers to be Class 3 Military working dog handlers.
 I train the students how to handle and care for a patrol dog safely wherever they may be deployed.
 In between courses, I help care for and maintain our fleet of course dogs.

-How Hartpury helped to get me there: The facilities and standard of teaching was extremely good at Hartpury and my training there confirmed my love for animals and helped me to pursue a career in this field.
+The facilities and standard of teaching was extremely good at Hartpury and my training there confirmed my love for animals and helped me to pursue a career in this field.
 Becoming a military working dog handler is an extremely popular job choice within the army and so the RAVC have a separate interview to join.
-I have no doubt the qualifications I had gained from Hartpury when attending the interview helped me get the job offer as a dog handler and a place within the RAVC.
+I have no doubt the qualifications and skills I gained from Hartpury doing both my National Diploma in Animal Care and my Foundation degree in Animal Behaviour and Welfare helped me to get the job offer as a dog handler and a place within the RAVC.